 - Report convictions—honestly report any conviction or civil infraction, excluding speeding tickets.

 - Must report conviction information on all of your applications for current certification and all future certifications.

-- Provide the Judgment of Sentence, Register of Actions or Case History for each offense to our office.
+- Provide the Judgment of Sentence, Register of Actions or Case History for each offense to the certification office.

 - University review and recommendation—after application, your identified university will review and recommend the application.
 Please allow five to seven business days for this process; a conviction may delay this process.

-- Pay for your certificate—The Michigan Department of Education charges a $160 fee for the Provisional Certificate.
-If an application for both a Provisional and an Interim Occupational Certificate are submitted together, there is only one $160 fee.
+- Pay for your certificate—The Michigan Department of Education charges a $160 fee for the standard CTE certificate.
+If an application for both a standard and standard CTE certificate are submitted together, there is only one $160 fee.

 - Print your certificate—Once the fee is paid, print the certificate and obtain notarization.
-The Provisional Certificate and Interim Occupational Certificate are valid for six years.
+The standard CTE certificate is valid for five years.